zezhongding/CodeForces/README.md

 # CodeForces Solutions
-*When you are tired of scientific research, come and study programming problems.*
+*When you are tired of scientific research, come and study programming problems. --Lumiere*

 This repository is used to record and share solutions to various coding problems from CodeForces.
 Each solution is organized by problem number and includes a detailed explanation of the approach and code implementation.